Fossa (animal): Breeding

 The birthing of the litter of one to six (typically two to four) takes place in a concealed location, such as an underground den, a termite mound, a rock crevice, or in the hollow of a large tree (particularly those of the genus Commiphora).
 Contrary to older research, litters are of mixed sexes.
 Young are born in December or January, making the gestation period 90 days, with the late mating reports indicating a gestational period of about six to seven weeks.
 The newborns are blind and toothless and weigh no more than 100 g.
 The fur is thin and has been described as gray-brown or nearly white.
 After about two weeks the cubs' eyes open, they become more active, and their fur darkens to a pearl gray.
 The cubs do not take solid food until three months old, and do not leave the den until they are 4.5 months old; they are weaned shortly after that.
 After the first year, the juveniles are independent of their mother.
 Permanent teeth appear at 18 to 20 months.
 Physical maturity is reached by about two years of age, but sexual maturity is not attained for another year or two, and the young may stay with their mother until they are fully mature.
 Lifespan in captivity is up to or past 20 years of age, possibly due to the slow juvenile development.

+Young fossas may fall prey to large snakes or birds of prey.